Tummy Tuck Surgery in Paramus NJ, New Jersey – Bergen County Abdominoplasty

 - You’ll have two drains, one on either side of your abdomen, for 2-3 weeks.
 One drain will be removed, then 24 hours later, the second will be removed for your safety.

 - Treatments like antibiotics and other medications are taken until the drains are removed.
 Be sure to take all prescribed medication on time.

 - Up to one year to see final results.

 1. For about 2 weeks, you won’t have the ability to stand straight up.
-Always flex at the hips.
+Always flex at the hips and take slower steps.
 This will reduce tension on your incisions and prevent a widening of the scar.
-You might experience back pain so be sure to use your quad muscles when flexing.
+You might experience back pain so be sure to use your thighs and quad muscles when flexing.
 Do not do any heavy lifting, have a person or people do those things on your behalf since you will be in no condition to do so.

-2. Make sure to wear your abdominal binder (also known as a compression garment) for the recommended period.
+2. Make sure to wear your abdominal binder (a compression garment) for the recommended period of tummy tuck recovery.
 This is usually 6-8 weeks.
-The binder will help minimize swelling and bruising so you can recover faster and see your results sooner.
+Compression garments help minimize swelling and bruising of your tissues so you can recover faster and see your results sooner from your tummy tuck.

 3. Sleep in a beach chair or lounger for two weeks and then on your back for six weeks.
 This will promote healing and help with comfort.

 5. Attend all of your follow up office appointments at the appropriate location so that your recovery is monitored.
-Although complications are rare, your appointments will also allow us to see if anything abnormal develops so it can be addressed in a timely fashion.
+Although complications from the procedure are rare, your appointments will also allow us to see if anything abnormal develops so the problems can be addressed in a timely fashion.
 The schedule of your follow up visits is:

-- 1-2 days after surgery with a PA or nurse
+- 1-2 days after tummy tuck surgery with a PA or nurse

 - 1 week with a surgeon